sagemath/sage-archive-2023-02-01/src/doc/en/developer/producing_spkgs.rst

 Put your files in the directory ``mypackage-0.1``.
-If you are porting another software package, then the directory should contain a subdirectory "src", containing an unaltered copy of the package.
+If you are porting another software package, then the directory should contain a subdirectory ``src/``, containing an unaltered copy of the package.
-Every file not in "src" should be under version control, i.e. checked into an hg repository.
+Every file not in ``src/`` should be under version control, i.e. checked into an hg repository.

 More precisely, the directory should contain the following:

-- ``src``: this directory contains vanilla upstream code, with a few exceptions, e.g. when the spkg shipped with Sage is in effect upstream, and development on that code base is happening in close coordination with Sage.
+- ``src/``: this directory contains vanilla upstream code, with a few exceptions, e.g. when the spkg shipped with Sage is in effect upstream, and development on that code base is happening in close coordination with Sage.
 See John Cremona's  eclib spkg, for instance.
+The directory ``src/`` must not be under revision control.

 - ``.hg``, ``.hgignore``, and ``.hgtags``: The Sage project uses Mercurial for its revision control system (see :ref:`chapter-mercurial`).
 The hidden directory ``.hg`` is part of the standard Sage spkg layout.
-It contains the Mercurial repository for all files not in the ``src`` directory.
+It contains the Mercurial repository for all files not in the ``src/`` directory.

   The files ``.hgignore`` and ``.hgtags`` also belong to the Mercurial repository.
 The file ``.hgtags`` is optional, and is frequently omitted.
-You should make sure that the file ``.hgignore`` contains "src", since we are not tracking its content.
+You should make sure that the file ``.hgignore`` contains "src/", since we are not tracking its content.
 Indeed, frequently this file contains only a single line,

   ::

-      src
+      src/

 - ``spkg-install``: this file contains the install script.
 See below for more information and a template.